New patrons: History

-As early as 1963, conceptual artist François Hers proposed an approach to art that went beyond museums, drawing inspiration from the ideas of the Dada movement, to establish new relationships between society, artists and their work.
-Hers' work reflects this innovative ambition, often being described as "wild".
-Asked by Fondation de France's president Bernard Latarjet to establish a new cultural approach in 1990, Hers brought forward a mode of action based on a call for art emanating from society itself.
-This led to the creation of the Protocole des Nouveaux commanditaires in 1991, encouraging collaboration between citizens and artists.
+As early as 1963, conceptual artist François Hers proposed an approach to art that extended beyond museums, drawing inspiration from the ideas of the Dada movement to establish new relationships between society, artists, and artistic production.
+Hers' work reflects this ambition, and has often been described as "wild".
+In 1990, Bernard Latarjet, then president of the Fondation de France, asked Hers to establish a new cultural framework.
+Hers proposed a mode of action based on artistic requests emanating from society itself.
+This proposal led to the creation of the Protocole des Nouveaux commanditaires in 1991, encouraging collaboration between citizens and artists.

-The protocol introduced by Hers involves a network of art world mediators, in essence curators, to facilitate collaboration between patrons and artists.
-It also revives the collaborative and experimental essence in the conceptual works of John Cage, Fluxus or George Brecht, and the concept of shared creation with the audience found in conceptual art.
-This approach dismantles traditional power structures and redefines direct interactions with artists while intermediaries like galleries and curators remain to facilitate social connections.
-The audience gains independence and agency.
-Central to this dynamic is the artwork, which serves as a pivotal meeting point, fostering participation.
+The protocol introduced by Hers relies on a network of mediators—essentially curators—who facilitate collaboration between patrons and artists.
+It revives the collaborative and experimental spirit seen in the conceptual works of John Cage, Fluxus, and George Brecht, as well as the concept of participatory art found in conceptual art.
+This approach challenges traditional power structures, redefining interactions between artists and the public, while retaining intermediaries such as galleries and curators to facilitate social connection.
+The audience thus gains independence and agency.
+Central to this dynamic is the artwork itself, which becomes a focal point for collective participation.

-Hers published the first text of the protocol in 2001, followed in 2012 by a joint publication with Xavier Douroux: Art without Capitalism.
-Two more books, in particular, would later enrich the record of the New patrons action.
-In 2013, under the supervision of a committee chaired by Bruno Latour, Faire art comme on fait société offers a collection of 47 contributions from a wide range of disciplinary fields.
-In 2017, an English edition, Reclaiming Art - Reshaping Democracy, similarly privileges anglophones points of view: both publications base themselves on the case study of existing projects to theorise the emergence of publicly commissioned art.
+Hers published the first formal text of the protocol in 2001, followed in 2012 by a joint publication with Xavier Douroux, Art without Capitalism.
+Two further books significantly expanded discussions of the New Patrons.
+In 2013, under the supervision of a committee chaired by Bruno Latour, Faire art comme on fait société assembled 47 contributions from across multiple disciplines.
+In 2017, an English-language edition, Reclaiming Art – Reshaping Democracy, provided an anglophone perspective, using case studies of existing projects to explore the emergence of public art commissions.